xaverkapeller/EasyAdapter/README.md

 # Planned Features

+- [x] Better API for listener interfaces
-- [ ] Extended inject functionality
+- [x] Extended inject functionality
 - [ ] Support for more Views and data types
 - [ ] More intelligent automatic binding.
 - [ ] Providing access to underlying view holder for better animation support